Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Understanding the ongoing requirements of customers.
 - [ ] Creating targets based on the percentage of uptime of a service.
-- [ ] Using complex technical terminology in service level agreements (SLAs).
+- [ ] Using complex technical terminology in Service Level Agreements (SLAs).
 - [ ] Measuring low-level operational activities.

 **[⬆ Back to Top](#table-of-contents)**